vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

    VSMap_ \*getPlugins(VSCore_ \*core)

       Returns a map containing a list of all loaded plugins.
+The map must be freed when no longer needed.

       Keys:
          The plugins' unique identifiers.